hdlugas/MZsearch/README.md

 ## Obtain LC-MS library from MGF file
-To obtain a CSV file of LC-MS spectra in the format necessary for spectral library matching from raw data in an MGF file, one can run:
+To obtain a CSV file of LC-MS spectra in the format necessary for spectral library matching from raw data in either an mgf or mzML file, one can run:
 ```
-Rscript get_lcms_library_from_mgf.R \
+python build_lcms_library.py \
---input_path path_to_input_mgf_file \
+  --input_path path_to_input_mgf_or_mzML_file \
   --output_path path_to_output_csv_file
 ```

 Some example MGF files one can use to build a LC-MS library can be found from the Global Natural Products Social Molecular Networking databases here: [https://external.gnps2.org/gnpslibrary](https://external.gnps2.org/gnpslibrary).
+Some example mzML file one can use to build a LC-MS library can be found in this repository: [https://github.com/HUPO-PSI/mzML](https://github.com/HUPO-PSI/mzML).

 # Bugs/Questions?